History of FVRLibraries

 Formation of Clark County Libraries

 In November 1940, teachers from several school districts in Clark County got together to discuss combining funds to buy and share books among the schools.
 Vancouver Public Library staff agreed to select, process, and distribute the books, which would be owned by the schools.
-Soon there was interest in expanding this resource so there would be books for adults, too.
+Soon there was interest in expanding this resource, so there would be books for adults, too.
 This set the stage for developing regional library services.

 Eva Santee